Utica Saint Patrick's Day Parade: Origins

-The Saint Patrick's Day Parade now is run by non-profit organizations, but back in 1985 when it started, it wasn’t organized at all.
+The Saint Patrick's Day Parade is now run by non-profit organizations, but back in 1985, when it started, it wasn’t organized at all.
 It started from the businesses on Varick Street, mostly bars, wanting to draw crowds down to drum up business for the holiday.
 The first parade was started and hosted by Rogers Coffee House.
-The paraders marched down the quarter mile stretch of West Utica.
+The paraders marched down the quarter-mile stretch of West Utica.
 The parade ran down the full length of Varick Street, from Court Street to Columbia Street.
 Then in the years soon after it became more organized and ran down a block of Court Street, down Varick, and then down a couple blocks of Columbia Street.
 This however, was an adult parade, made for those who were of the legal drinking age.

 Soon the parade was getting bigger, more floats and people were joining.
 Organizations started getting involved, including The Great American Festival organization.
 It was decided that the route should be changed.
 People wanted to bring their children, but did not want to bring them to the area of the bars on Varick Street.
 The parade was moved to its current location on Genesee Street in 1992.